Arrington, Kansas

 Delaware River at Arrington, Kansas.

-The town was founded in 1855 by its first settler, Ransom A. Van Winkle, who built a steam sawmill, the first farmhouse, and the first school in which he became the teacher.
+The town was founded in 1855 by its first settler, Ransom A. Van Winkle, who built a steam sawmill, the first farmhouse, and the first school where he became the teacher.
 The town was named for his girlfriend.
-An abolitionist from Kentucky, Van Winkle took an active part in the Free-State efforts, despite the pro-slavery sentiments of other Atchison County citizens.
+An abolitionist from Kentucky, Van Winkle took an active part in the Free-State efforts despite the pro-slavery sentiments of other Atchison County citizens.
 When Arrington gained a post office in June 1862, Van Winkle became the first postmaster.
-Later he would hold several offices in Atchison County and become a member of the Kansas Legislature.
+Later, he held several offices in Atchison County and became a member of the Kansas Legislature.

-The town grew slowly until the arrival of the Leavenworth, Kansas & Western Railroad.
-By that time, the town boasted a large flour mill and a sawmill, which had been purchased by a man named David Heneks.
+The town grew slowly until the Leavenworth, Kansas & Western Railroad arrived.
+By then, it boasted a large flour mill and a sawmill, which David Heneks purchased.
 Heneks also purchased some 80 acres of land on both sides of the Delaware River.

 Bridge over the Delaware River at Arrington, Kansas with mill in the background.